NSTechBytes/SendKeys/README.md

 ## Example

-Here is an example Rainmeter skin using SenKeys:
+Here is an example Rainmeter skin using SendKeys:

 ```ini
 [Rainmeter]